-100% of Elon's art history alumni and current majors have studied abroad.
-This experience is important to our students and our faculty.
+Almost all of Elon's art history majors and minors study abroad or participate in Elon's Study USA program.
+These experience are important to our students and our faculty.
 Choosing the right program at the right time should be made in consultation with your advisor.

-**If you are considering studying abroad and want to transfer ARH credit back to Elon make an appointment to meet with Dr. Ringelberg of Dr. Gatti before you leave for the semester.
-Many Art History courses taught abroad CANNOT replace required courses for the ARH or ART major or minor..
+Most of Elon's Art History students choose to study abroad for a semester at one of Elon's many affiliate programs where students either take part in a program sponsored by a U.S. organization or enroll directly in classes at a university abroad.
+Art History students have participated in Affiliate & Exchange programs in Perth, Australia; Brighton, England; Cairo, Egypt; Paris, France; Dublin, Ireland; St. Andrews, Scotland; Accra, Ghana; Osaka, Japan; and Copenhagen, Denmark.
+For more information about these programs visit the Isabella Cannon Global Education Center. **If you are considering studying abroad and want to transfer ARH credit back to Elon make an appointment to meet with Dr. Ringelberg of Dr. Gatti before you leave for the semester.
+Many Art History courses taught abroad CANNOT replace required courses for the ARH or ART major or minor.**

 From the Roman Colosseum to the Olympic Futball Stadium; from the ancient catacombs to the Contemporary Art Museum; from the medieval celebration of a saint’s martyrdom via modern loudspeakers; Italy’s past lives in its present.
 Italy and the Italians have contributed so much to the world’s history—and over such a long period of time—that it can be extremely difficult to see how all of these disparate pieces fit together.
 The goal of this course is twofold: to make Italy’s extraordinarily rich cultural heritage more meaningful by placing familiar traditions, landmarks, and people in their proper historical contexts; and to articulate the ways in which Italy’s past is relevant and essential to its present.
 To this end, we will explore the theme of Italy’s Heritage: Past is Present paying special attention to what Italian culture has borrowed, incorporated, rejected and recycled.